 DRAGONS: The greatest and most powerful of the creations of Morgoth, the greatest dragons are even more deadly than Balrogs.
-Few dragons remain alive today, and those are usually found in the wastes of Northern Middle-earth.
-They have huge wings, a heavily armored scaly body, sharp teeth, and breathe fire.
+Few dragons remain alive today, and those are usually found in the wastes of Northern Middle Earth.
+They have huge wings, a heavily armoured scaly body, sharp teeth, and breathe fire.

-vampires: Though no vampires have been seen since the end of the First Age of Middle-earth, it does not mean that they still do not exist.
-Vampires are sorcerers (or witches) who can assume the form of a giant bat.
+VAMPIRES: Though no vampires have been seen since the end of the First Age of Middle-earth, it does not mean that they still do not exist.
+Vampires are sorcerors (or witches) who can assume the form of a giant bat.
 Of these creatures, little is known.

-EOPLES OF MIDDLE EARTH
+PEOPLES OF MIDDLE EARTH

 ELVES: The first people of Middle-earth, elves are beautiful, strong, and immortal.
-They enclaves of elves in Middleearth: the kingdom of Tharanduil in Northern Mirkwood; the Last Homely House of Elrond at Rivendell; Lothlorien, which is ruled by the Lady Galadriel; and the Grey Havens of Cirdan west of the Shire.
+They can only be slain by weapons in battle, or by severe grief that robs them of the will to live.
+There are four major enclaves of elves in Middle-earth: the kingdom of Tharanduil in Northern Mirkwood; the Last Homely House of Elrond at Rivendell; Lothlorien, which is ruled by the Lady Galadriel; and the Grey Havens of Cirdan west of the Shire.
 Elves are usually either carefree and merry, or sad and thoughtful.
 They enjoy song and poetry, and derive little joy from acts of war.